-Utah offers 5 amazing national parks.
+Utah offers 5 amazing national parks, colled Utah Mighty 5.
 We have prepared detailed posts about each of the Utah parks.
+We prepared also a Perfect Utah National Parks Road Trip Itinerary.
 Below you will find links to them.
 You will also find below our selection of the best Utah hikes and the most exciting and must-see places in Utah (not only in national parks).

 Utah National Parks:

 Zion National Park, which is Utah’s First National Park.
 It offers massive sandstone cliffs of cream, pink, and red that soar into a brilliant blue sky, amazing wildlife, and lots of fantastic hikes with different levels of difficulties.

 Arches National Park, near Moab, with more than 2,000 natural sandstone arches, such as the massive, red-hued Delicate Arch or thin Landscape Arch in Devils Garden.
 It offers many easy trails providing opportunities for kids and adults.

 Bryce Canyon National Park, with unique worldly geology.
 The erosional force shaped the colorful limestone rock into bizarre shapes, including slot canyons, windows, and spires called “hoodoos.”
 Red, orange, and white rocks create spectacular views.
 Bryce Canyon amphitheater looks like on fire.
 It offers several day-hiking trails.

 Canyonlands National Park, which offers colorful canyons, mesas, buttes, fins, arches, as famous Mesa Arch, and spires in the heart of southeast Utah’s high desert.
 Park is divided by nature into four districts: Island in the Sky, The Needles, The Maze, and The Rivers.
 So, if you like hiking trails, go to the Canyonlands.